BlankTiger/aqf.nvim/README.md

     windowed = false,
     -- quit editing buffer for currently edited quickfix after saving it quit_after_apply = false,
+    -- selecting from history saves current quickfix list to history as the most recent entry save_when_selecting_from_history = true,
     -- amount of quickfix windows kept in quickfix history prev_qflists_limit = 9,
     -- height of a window if `windowed = true`